yiisoft/di/README.md

 ## Using service providers

-A service provider is a special class that is responsible for providing complex services or groups of dependencies for the container and extensions of existing services.
+A service provider is a special class that's responsible for providing complex services or groups of dependencies for the container and extensions of existing services.

 A provider should extend from `Yiisoft\Di\ServiceProviderInterface` and must contain a `getDefinitions()` and `getExtensions()` methods.
-It should only provide services for the container and therefore should only contain code that is related to this task.
-It should *never* implement any business logic or other functionality such as environment bootstrap or applying changes to database.
+It should only provide services for the container and therefore should only contain code that's related to this task.
+It should *never* implement any business logic or other functionality such as environment bootstrap or applying changes to a database.

 A typical service provider could look like: